pydata/xarray/doc/contributing.rst

 - **Properly format your code** and verify that it passes the formatting guidelines set by `Black <https://black.readthedocs.io/en/stable/>`_ and `Flake8 <http://flake8.pycqa.org/en/latest/>`_.
 See `"Code formatting" <https://xarray.pydata.org/en/stablcontributing.html#code-formatting>`_.
 You can use `pre-commit <https://pre-commit.com/>`_ to run these automatically on each commit.

-    - Run ``black .`` in the root directory.
+    - Run ``pre-commit run --all-files`` in the root directory.
 This may modify some files.
 Confirm and commit any formatting changes.
-    - Run ``flake8`` in the root directory.
-If this fails, it will log an error message.

 - **Push your code and** `create a PR on GitHub <https://help.github.com/en/articles/creating-a-pull-request>`_.
 - **Use a helpful title for your pull request** by summarizing the main contributions rather than using the latest commit message.
 If the PR addresses an `issue <https://github.com/pydata/xarray/issues>`_, please `reference it <https://help.github.com/en/articles/autolinked-references-and-urls>`_.